-In this case, the instrument is designed in protection class I. To maintain this protection class, it is absolutely necessary that the ground conductor be connected to the internal ground terminal.
+The instrument is designed in protection class I. To maintain this protection class, it is absolutely necessary that the ground conductor be connected to the internal ground terminal.
 Take note of the national installation regulations.

-Supply voltage and current output are carried on separate connection cables if reliable separation is required.
+Supply voltage and signal output are carried on separate connection cables if reliable separation is required.
 The supply voltage range can differ depending on the instrument version.

-The data for power supply are specified in chapter "Technical data".
+The data for power supply are specified in chapter " Technical data".